smcelhos/polymer_bullet_graph/README.md

 ![bulletgraph](./bulletGraph.png "Image of Bullet graph using array data")

+### Technology Profile

+### Polymer
+> [Polymer] is a library that uses the latest web technologies to let you create custom HTML elements.

+### Web Components
+> A W3C umbrella specification.
+[Web Components] "enable Web application authors to define widgets with a level of visual richness and interactivity not possible with CSS alone, and ease of composition and reuse not possible with script libraries today."

+### d3
+> Though I've removed my [d3js] dependency, I learned alot about it in the process of building this widget.
+> D3.js is a javascript library for manipulating data driven documents.
+A powerful data visualtion tool.
+Definitely worth a look to anyone interested in data viz.

+### SVG
+> Scalable Vector Graphics.
+Scalable, searchable, animatable graphics well suited for the web.
+Supported inline in HTML5.
+A W3C recommendation

 ## Notes
 - I use multiple styles.
 For bullet- I have the css/js/html all split out into there own files.
 To me this feels more natural, though admittedly, I should probably use a more meaningful folder structure.
 For bullet-graph all markup/code is in a single file, most example code looks more like this.
 I'm not 100% sure if this is because it tends to be small, or by design.
 - Removed d3 dependency.